AOMediaCodec/av1-spec/annex.e.decoder.model.md

-To verify that a bitstream can be decoded by a decoder under the constraints of a particular level it is assumed that the decoder performs the decoding operations at maximum speed (the minimum time interval) specified for that level in [section A.3][].
+To verify that a bitstream can be decoded by a decoder under the constraints of a particular level it is assumed that the decoder performs the decoding operations at the maximum speed (the minimum time interval) specified for that level in [section A.3][].

 To use Resource Availability mode, the following parameters should be set in the